Kingcom/armips/Readme.txt

 Automatically fixes any load delay problems by inserting a nop between the instructions.
 Best used in combination with .resetdelay.

+.loadelf name[,outputname]

+Opens the specified ELF file for output.
+If two file names are specified, then the assembler will copy the first file to the second path.
+If relative include is off, all paths are relative to the current working directory, so from where the assembler was called.
+Otherwise the path is relative to the including assembly file.
+All segments are accessible by their virtual addresses, and all unmapped sections can be accessed by their physical position (through .orga).
+Currently this is only supported for the PSP architecture, and only for non-relocateable files.
+The internal structure of the file may be changed during the process, but this should not affect its behavior.

 4.3  ARM Directives